 Don’t forget to submit a team for the GTCL Cup, coming next week. $20 per team.
 Free for ACC full-year members.
 Please email your teams in beforehand if possible.
 If you don’t have a team, you can submit your name as a free agent.

 It’s time for another edition of our annual Club Championship!
 (Check out the club championship tag for past editions!)

 The format for the Club Championship is a little different than our regular Swisses: six rounds and just two sections, Championship and Reserve.

-The Championship section sees the top players at our club vie for the title of 2017 Club Champion!
-Michael Humphreys has held the honour for quite some time now – five years in a row! – but this could be the year he’s unseated.
+The Championship section sees the top players at our club vie for the title of 2019 Club Champion!
+Sergey Noritsyn is the defending champion.
 The minimum rating to enter the section is 1700.

-The Reserve section sees players rated under 1800 compete for the title of 2017 Reserve Champion.
-Last year it was Max England.
-(Note that players rated 1700 to 1799 are normally placed in the Reserve section, but they can also opt to play up in the Championship section.)
+The Reserve section sees players rated under 1800 compete for the title of 2019 Reserve Champion.
+Last year it was Michael Saltat.

 All are welcome!

 All are welcome to join us for the event, but only full-year members are eligible to win the Club Champion and Reserve Champion titles.
 Winners’ names will be engraved on permanent trophies at the club.